PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Curious.
 I don’t recall opening this file.
 Perhaps I have a security breach?

-It must be noted that the original English transcript reads as SUBJECT: I LIKE PIE in the US version.
+It must be noted that the original transcript reads as SUBJECT: I LIKE PIE in the US version.

 There are no videos currently available.